luigif/hcsr04/README.md

 Beaglebone black PRU code to use HCSR-04 proximity sensor.
 ===

+There are many examples around with Beaglebone PRU code to use an HCSR-04 sonar sensor, but most are outdated, do not work or require older kernels.
+This repository includes everything needed to obtain a working example and can be used as a template for more complex PRU code.

 Prerequisites:

 	* Beaglebone black with debian 3.8.13 bone47
 	* HCSR-04 sensor
+	* Dev tools (gcc, pasm, dtc, ecc.) that are already included in BBB latest images (if you miss them, please upgrade from http://beagleboard.org/latest-images/)

 Hardware configuration: